yabellini/SitioAcademico/content/en/talk/WIDS2019/index.md

 slides:
 summary: Talk in Spanish.
 This talk summarizes some of my work done using data science applied to the agricultural sector (WiDS 2019).
 tags: []
 title: On teras and seeds.
-Data Science at the service of agriculture (Sobre teras y semillas.
-La Ciencia de Datos al servicio del sector agropecuario)
+Data Science at the service of agriculture
 url_code: ""
 url_pdf: "Bellini_WIDS2019.pdf"
 url_slides: ""